 Young adults abuse opioids for a variety of reasons, including to relieve physical and emotional pain, deal with problems, relax, reduce stress, and have a good time with friends.
 But addiction almost always has underlying causes–issues that led to the opioid abuse in the first place.
 Getting to the bottom of these issues is central to successful recovery, because if these aren’t addressed, they will continue to lead to substance abuse.

 The underlying causes of addiction are unique to every individual.
 Some people have multiple issues, and these are often interconnected like a web.
-Some of the most common underlying causes of addiction include:

 A History of Trauma

 Trauma that occurs at any time, but particularly in childhood, is a common cause of addiction down the road.
 Witnessing or being the victim of traumas like sexual abuse, violence and disaster can lead to symptoms of post-traumatic stress disorder, or PTSD.
 These include frequent nightmares, flashbacks, anger, fear and insomnia.
 These issues and the negative emotions that result often lead people to self-medicate with drugs–particularly euphoria-inducing opioids.